Stanford University investigating noose found on campus

 She said many of those involved with her summer program are minorities, and she felt the noose was a message to them.

-The incident is being investigated as a "suspicious circumstance," but if additional evidence is found, it may be reclassified as a hate crime, according to a statement by Stanford.
+The incident is being investigated as a "suspicious circumstance," but if additional evidence is found, it may be reclassified as a hate crime, according to a statement from Stanford.

 "While we await further conclusions from the investigation, we feel it is important to state that a noose is recognized as a symbol of violence and racism directed against African American peoples," the statement said.
 "Such a symbol has no place on our campus."